Auto-PINN: Understanding and Optimizing Physics-Informed Neural Architecture: Abstract

 \section{Abstract}

-Physics-informed neural networks (PINNs) are revolutionizing science and engineering practice by bringing together the power of deep learning to bear on scientific computation.
-In forward modeling problems, PINNs are meshless partial differential equation (PDE) solvers that can handle irregular, high-dimensional physical domains.
-Naturally, the neural architecture hyperparameters have a large impact on the efficiency and accuracy of the PINN solver.
-However, this remains an open and challenging problem because of the large search space and the difficulty of identifying a proper search objective for PDEs.
-Here, we propose Auto-PINN, the first systematic, automated hyperparameter optimization approach for PINNs, which employs Neural Architecture Search (NAS) techniques to PINN design.
+Physics-Informed Neural Networks (PINNs) are revolutionizing science and engineering practices by harnessing the power of deep learning for scientific computation.
+The neural architecture's hyperparameters significantly impact the efficiency and accuracy of the PINN solver.
+However, optimizing these hyperparameters remains an open and challenging problem because of the large search space and the difficulty in identifying a suitable search objective for PDEs.
+In this paper, we propose Auto-PINN, the first systematic, automated hyperparameter optimization approach for PINNs, which employs Neural Architecture Search (NAS) techniques for PINN design.
 Auto-PINN avoids manually or exhaustively searching the hyperparameter space associated with PINNs.
-A comprehensive set of pre-experiments using standard PDE benchmarks allows us to probe the structure-performance relationship in PINNs.
-We find that the different hyperparameters can be decoupled, and that the training loss function of PINNs is a good search objective.
+A comprehensive set of pre-experiments, using standard PDE benchmarks, enables us to probe the structure-performance relationship in PINNs.
+We discover that the different hyperparameters can be decoupled and that the training loss function of PINNs serves as an effective search objective.
 Comparison experiments with baseline methods demonstrate that Auto-PINN produces neural architectures with superior stability and accuracy over alternative baselines.